Chart Color Schemes

 The level of residential development activity in Burrum - Fraser was found to be higher than 90% of real estate markets across the country

-Burrum-Fraser averaged 151 new dwelling approvals annually over the past five financial years, totalling 758 homes.
-As of FY26, 79 approvals have been recorded.
-Each year, an average of two new residents is gained per dwelling built, reflecting strong demand that supports property values.
-The average construction cost value for new homes is $328,000, aligning with regional trends.
+Burrum-Fraser averaged approximately 151 new dwelling approvals annually over the past five financial years, totalling 758 homes.
+As of FY26, 90 approvals have been recorded.
+Each year, an average of two new residents has been gained per dwelling built between FY21 and FY25, reflecting strong demand that supports property values.
+The average construction cost value of new homes is $328,000, aligning with regional trends.

-This financial year has seen $2.5 million in commercial approvals, indicating the area's predominantly residential nature.
-Compared to the Rest of Queensland, Burrum-Fraser has 111% more construction activity per person, offering greater choice for buyers and attracting significant developer interest.
-The dwelling approvals are primarily detached (87%), maintaining the area's traditional low-density character focused on family homes.
-There are approximately 61 people per dwelling approval, suggesting an expanding market.
-Future projections estimate Burrum-Fraser to add 1,277 residents by 2041, with current construction levels expected to meet demand and potentially enable growth beyond current forecasts.
+This financial year, there have been $2.5 million in commercial approvals, indicating the area's predominantly residential nature.
+Compared to the Rest of Qld, Burrum-Fraser has 111.0% more construction activity per person, offering greater choice for buyers and attracting developer interest.
+The dwelling approvals consist of 87.0% detached dwellings and 13.0% medium and high-density housing, maintaining the area's traditional low density character focused on family homes.
+There are approximately 61 people per dwelling approval in the location, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Burrum-Fraser is projected to add 1,346 residents by 2041.

 Frequently Asked Questions - Development